hinduBale/hinduBale.github.io/Graphs/dfs.md

 Depth First Search is one of the main graph algorithms.

-Depth First Search finds the lexicographical first path in the graph from a source vertex $u$ to each vertex.
+Depth First Search finds the lexicographical first path in the graph from a source vertex `u` to each vertex.
 Depth First Search will also find the shortest paths in a tree (because there only exists one simple path), but on general graphs this is not the case.

-The algorithm works in `O(m + n)` time where `n` is the number of vertices and $m$ is the number of edges.
+The algorithm works in `O(m + n)` time where `n` is the number of vertices and `m` is the number of edges.

 ## Video Resources for a Quick Primer